sullof/O/README.md

 	})(this);

 It implements two static methods and two objects' methods.
-Due example of uses:
+Two examples:

 	var n = 13425;